XERN0N/Computational_Dynamics_E25/Assignments/Assignment_1/Assignment_1.typ

 The number of bodies (nb) is 3 and there are 4 joints with 1 degree of freedom each (nh = 8).

-Therefore there degrees of freedom for the model is $3 dot "nb" - "nh" = 1$
+Therefore the degrees of freedom for the model is $3 dot "nb" - "nh" = 1$

 The remaining DoF will be governed by a driving constraint $Phi^D (q,t) = phi.alt_1 - omega t, #h(0.5cm) omega = 1.5 frac("rad", "s")$\